learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 return any child nodes nested _inside this element_.
 In this particular example, all that is contained is a text node, but this XML element can contain all types of XML elements, nested as children.
 On a webpage, an `h2` HTML element may be nested within a `div`.
-When scraped, this relationship can represented by having an XML object named "div" with a child XML object named "h2".
+When scraped, this relationship can be represented by having an XML object named "div" with a child XML object named "h2".

 Nokogiri collects these objects into a hierarchical data structure, much like the nested arrays and hashes we've been building and manipulating for a while